 Soccarat, a layer of crusty browned rice that forms on the bottom of the pan, is a traditional part of paella.
 In our paella, soccarat does not develop because most of the cooking is done in the oven.
-We have provided instructions to develop soccarat in step 6; if you prefer, skip this step and go directly from step 5 to step 7.–The Editors of Cook’s Illustrated
+We have provided instructions to develop soccarat in step 6; if you prefer, skip this step and go directly from step 5 to step 7.
+For this recipe, we’ve suggest garnishing with parsley but you can also use fresh rosemary, as seen in the photograph.–The Editors of Cook’s Illustrated

 - Salt and freshly ground black pepper